oanhin/intervalue/README.md

 TBD

-## Byteball Backups and Recovery
+## Intervalue Backups and Recovery

-Byteball uses a single extended private key for all wallets, BIP44 is used for wallet address derivation.
+Intervalue uses a single extended private key for all wallets, BIP44 is used for wallet address derivation.
 There is a BIP39 mnemonic for backing up the wallet key, but it is not enough.
 Private payments and co-signers of multisig wallets are stored only in the app's data directory, which you have to back up manually:

 * macOS: `~/Library/Application Support/intervalue`
 * Linux: `~/.config/byteball`